amerkay/wp-beacon-multi-currency-forms/README.md

 ### Gutenberg Blocks

-The plugin provides two blocks in the WordPress Block Editor:
+The plugin provides three blocks in the WordPress Block Editor:

 #### 1. Donation Form Block (Full Form)
 Use this on dedicated donation pages.